 The SBA now offerslow-interest federal disaster loans for working capital to small businesses economically impacted by civil unrest that began May 26, 2020.

 - SBA Emergency Loans: Economic Injury Disaster Loan (EIDL), guidance for businesses and employers, government contracting, and local assistance information is available from the US Small Business Administration.

 - Payment Protection Program: SBA is currently offering first draw PPP loans for first time program participants and second draw PPP loans beginning January 13, 2021 for certain businesses who have previously received a PPP loan.

 - US Chamber H.R.
 6201, the Families First Coronavirus Response Act

 - Paycheck Protection Program

 Businesses can go to a participating SBA 7(a) lender, bank, or credit union, to apply for a loan; expedited approval for these loans will also take place.
-A sample application is available below so you can prepare before contacting a lender.
 Learn more on this and other funding resources for employers.

 - SBDC COVID-19 Toolkit